hiralketanshah/adobe-jlr/ui.apps/src/main/content/jcr_root/apps/jlr/components/dualframecarousel/v1/dualframecarousel/README.md

 <!-- Jaguar Component -->
-Dual Frame Carousel (v1)
+Accolade (v1)
 ====
-Dual Frame Carousel component written in HTL.
+Accolade component written in HTL.

 ## Features

-* Full Dual Carousel are a versatile component used in a variety of ways on DX.
+* Accolade are a versatile component used in a variety of ways on DX.

 ### Use Object
-The Dual Frame Carousel component uses the `com.jlr.core.models.DualFrameCarouselModel` Sling model as its Use-object.
+The Accolade component uses the `com.jlr.core.models.AccoladeModel` Sling model as its Use-object.

 ### Edit Dialog Properties
-The following properties are written to JCR for this Full Frame Carousel component and are expected to be available as `Resource` properties:
+The following properties are written to JCR for this Accolade component and are expected to be available as `Resource` properties:

-1. `./id` - defines the id for the component and is a Mandatory field.
+1. `./id` - defines the id for the component
-2. `./headerTitle` - defines the header title for the component
+2. `./headerCopy` - defines the header copy for the component
 3. `./copy` - defines the body copy for the component
-4. `./fileReference` - defines background image for the component
+4. `./date` - defines the date (optional)
-5. `./imageAlt` - defines the iamge alt text for the component
+6. `./logoImage` - defines the image for the logo for the component
-6. `./imageLink` - defines the image link for the component
+7. `./imageAlt` - defines the alternative text for the image
-7. `./text` - defines the CTA text for the component
+8. `./text` - defines the CTA text for the component
-8. `./link` - defines the CTA link for the component
+9. `./link` - defines the CTA link for the component
-9. `./linkType` - defines the CTA link types such as Primary or secondary for the component
+10. `./ariaLabel` - defines the aria label for the CTA
-10. `./target` - defines the CTA target (new tab or current tab) for the component
+11. `./target` - defines the CTA target (new tab or current tab) for the component

 The edit dialog allows the page to be refreshed after editing the component

 ## Client Libraries
-The component provides a `jaguar.components.dualframecarousel.v1` client library category that contains a recommended base CSS styling and JavaScript component.
+The component provides a `jlr.components.accolade.v1` client library category that contains a recommended base CSS styling and JavaScript component.
 It should be added to a relevant site client library using the `embed` property.

 ## Information